COMP122/echo.mips/README.md

       int main(int argc, char * argv[]);
     ```

-    * argc is an integer representing the **arg**ument **c**ount
+    * argc is an integer representing the <i>arg</i>ument <i>c</i>ount
       - In Java parlance, argc is equivalent to args.length

     * argv is an array, where each element is a string
       - In C, a string is implemented as a pointer to a char, e.g., (char \*)
-      - In Java, the underlying implementation of a String is also a pointer to a char
+      - In Java, the <i>underlying</i> implementation of a String is also a pointer to a char

 A MIPS program can also have command-line arguments.
 These are not provided via formal arguments as in Java and C, but are provided to the main subroutine via registers.

   - argc is placed into $a0, and the value represents an integer
-  - argv is placed into $a1, and the value represents the address of argv
+  - argv is placed into $a1, and the value represents the address

 The MARS application requires additional syntax to call a MIPS program with arguments from the command line.
+The 'pa' (program arguments) option is used to introduce the command-line arguments.

 This syntax is as follows:

   ```
   $ mars echo.s pa apple peach grape